 - Allow humor.
 This helps people enter a relaxed, playful state that enables creativity.

 In a recent survey, 60% of employees would consider a change in their work environment if it meant they could be more creative and innovative.

 Leadership is an important skill needed for people management.
 Leaders set the tone for their team and are responsible for creating a positive work environment.
 People managers must be able to motivate and inspire their teams to achieve goals.

 Leadership is not only about setting the direction for your team but also about supporting and developing your members.
 A good leader will provide guidance and feedback to help their individual members grow and develop their skills.

 Check out some inspiring quotes from managers on what they consider key traits for leaders.

 To keep your workforce, you need good people skills.
 After all, studies have shown a primary reason people leave a job is to escape a bad boss, but even more than that, good leaders foster good working environments where employees want to stay.

-Focus on the skills discussed above as part of your hiring efforts and ongoing development initiatives to ensure you don’t lose valuable employees because of poor people management skills.
+The need to keep your workforce satisfied may be more important now than ever, as the pandemic reset how workers view their work life.
+Focus on the skills above as part of your hiring efforts and ongoing development initiatives to ensure you don’t lose valuable employees in the long run.